gokcehan/lf/doc.md

 	map á down

-Newer terminals (e.g. gnome-terminal) may prefix the key with an escape key when the Alt key is pressed. lf uses the escape delaying mechanism to recognize Alt keys in these terminals (delay is 100ms).
+Newer terminals (e.g. gnome-terminal) may prefix the key with an escape character when the Alt key is pressed. lf uses the escape delaying mechanism to recognize Alt keys in these terminals (delay is 100ms).
 On these terminals, keys combined with the Alt key are prefixed with an `a` character: